DominicH247/bagoo/README.md

 # Bagoo
-A simple CLI tool for storing your favrourite commands or for holding onto short notes
+A simple CLI tool for storing your favourite commands or for holding onto short notes
 ## Installation
 `npm install bagoo -g`